puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 canonical: "/upgrade/upgrade_code_workflow.html"
 ---

-This guide is intended for anyone that needs to update their Puppet code in preparation for an upgrade from Puppet 3 to Puppet 4.
-An opinionated workflow will be shown that uses Git to make changes in a controlled and testable manner.
+This guide is intended for anyone who needs to update their Puppet code in preparation for an upgrade from Puppet 3 to Puppet 4.
+It provides an opinionated workflow that uses Git to make changes in a controlled and testable manner.
 This workflow should be used in conjunction with an automated catalog diffing tool or static analysis tool.

 For purposes of this guide we'll use the `catalog_preview` module to produce difference data and the `preview_report` tool to present it in an easier to read format.